aidanlah/CodeNection-2025/README.md

 Designed for rapid interaction and future alert integration.

-#### Voice Message Screen

-🎙️ Emergency Voice Session
-The Emergency Voice Session is a real-time support feature designed for high-stress situations.
-When a user triggers an SOS alert, this screen activates voice recording, location sharing, and security notification — all while providing calming visual feedback and clear instructions.

-🔧 Core Capabilities

--Auto-started emergency session with simulated backend connection -Press-and-hold mic button to record voice messages -Press-and-hold mic button with animated waveform -Location sharing confirmation

 ### 🧍‍♂️ Buddy Up System

 The `buddyUp` page allows users to plan a safe walk by entering a starting location and destination.
 It supports:

 -Starting location and destination input
--Swap and current location options
--Safety features like real-time tracking, buddy sync, and hazard alerts
+-Safety features like real-time tracking and hazard alerts

-This screen uses a reusable `LocationInput` component and integrates with future map or tracking logic.
-It’s designed for clarity, speed, and safety.

-#### 📋 Request Detail Screen
+### 📋 Request Detail Screen

 Displays walk request info and volunteer decision flow.